 Pearson Family Foundation v.
 University of Chicago (Federal Court, N.D.
 Okla.)

-Representing the University of Chicago in dispute arising from a $100 million grant agreement.
+Representing University of Chicago in dispute arising from a $100 million grant agreement.

 Ashton Woods L.L.C. v.
 USG Corp., et al. (Federal Court, N.D.
 Cal.)

-Defending the leading U.S. drywall manufacturer against price fixing claims brought by twelve of the nation’s largest homebuilders.
+Defended the leading U.S. drywall manufacturer against price fixing claims brought by twelve of the nation’s largest homebuilders.
 Secured summary judgment on liability in favor of clients United States Gypsum Company and USG Corp.
 This decision came after the Court denied summary judgment to multiple co-Defendants.
-The case against a former distributor subsidiary, L&W supply, remains pending.
+The case against a former distributor subsidiary, L&W Supply, settled shortly before trial.

 Keller v.
 Legacy Farmers Cooperative (Hancock County, OH)